bonitasoft/bonita-doc/md/generate-pdf-from-an-office-document.md

 For proper conversion, you must specify the character encoding that is used in the source document.
 On most Windows configurations, encoding **"windows-1252"** is used.
 UTF-8 is assumed if you do not specify the encoding (that is, if the field is left blank in the connector configuration wizard).

+**Warning:** This connector requires memory for its dependencies, if you experience issues you can increase the memory in your Bonita Studio: Preferences-> Server settings -> 1024 (0r 2048)

 **Warning:** As an example when using special characters like '€' with an invalid encoding will generate a PDF without those characters.

 Known limitations <!--{.h2}-->